Lactose Free Living

 • Chemotherapy/Radiation:

 • When you undergo chemo or radiation therapy, you may develop digestive issues that may reduce the ability to process lactose.
 This then requires a lactose free diet.
-One way to still get in adequate calories or protein is choosing lactose free products like cottage cheese, yogurt or milk.
+One way to still get in adequate calories or protein is choosing lactose free products like yogurt or milk.

 The types of medical conditions or diets that may require dairy free are: